superMDguy/vuex-talk/README.md

 # Vuex demo

-Vuex talk + demo created for MidwestJS 2018
+Vuex talk + demo originally created for MidwestJS 2018

 ## How to run